 Obern trail is a pedestrian and bike-only path that begins at Goleta Beach Park and travels 7.1 miles to its termination point at the Modoc Preserve.
 The path follows Atascadero Creek for large portions of the trail.
-Additionally, you’ll have the ability to head in the other direction from Goleta Beach Park and check out the UCSB campus on it’s dedicated bike paths, making this a great option to check out the surrounding area for prospective students.
+Additionally, you’ll have the ability to head in the other direction from Goleta Beach Park and check out the UCSB campus on it’s dedicated bike paths.
+As a UCSB alumnus, I highly recommend exploring UCSB via bike path for prospective students.
 Because the bike path is surrounded by residential neighborhoods, you’ll often see families out on the weekend.
 If you’re looking for a bike path that has less traffic for the younger riders in your family, this is the choice!

 Maria Ygnacio Trail branches off from the Obern Trail and heads north towards the Patterson Open Space.
 Like Obern Trail, it is for pedestrian and bike use only.
 The path winds between residential neighborhoods and open spaces and offers more shade than the waterfront Santa Barbara bike paths.
 Again, these two Santa Barbara bike paths are great for the family since you are away from motor vehicle traffic.
 We have kids bikes in multiple sizes, tag-a-longs, kids carts, and child seats that are perfect for this trail.

 Points of Interest along Obern Trail and Maria Ygnacio Trail Bike Paths: